rancher-sandbox/rancher-desktop/bats/README.md

 Note that changing `crlf` settings is not needed when you clone it inside a WSL distro.
 Regardless of the repository location, the BATS tests can be executed ONLY from inside a WSL distribution.
 So, if the repository is cloned on Win32, the repository can be located within a WSL distro from /mnt/c, as it represents the `C:` drive on Windows.

+### On Linux:

+ImageMagick is required to take screenshots on failure.

 ### All platforms:

 From the root directory of the Git repository, run the following commands to install BATS and its helper libraries into the BATS test directory: